carnsds-ibm/backend-openliberty-demo/README.md

    - Then start your backend, in root folder of project, please run:
      - `mvn liberty:dev` or `mvn liberty:run`
  - Then navigate to `localhost:9080` in a browser.
 If you see a calculator, it's running.
- - Next use post man to query the different endpoints found in `endpoints.xlsx`
+ - Next use post man or another request generator to query the different endpoints found in `endpoints.xlsx`
 ## If running on a cluster

-Just login into your cluster then `kubectl apply -f yaml/*.yaml` or `oc apply -f yaml/*.yaml`.
+Just login into your cluster then `kubectl apply -f k8s_yamls/*.yaml` or `oc apply -f k8s_yamls/*.yaml`.
 If there are environment variables to change please change `configmap.yaml` data fields or edit the `adminscret.yaml` for DB_ADMINUSER and DB_ADMINPWD.